Sheep Heid Inn: History

-In the intervening centuries The Sheep Heid Inn witnessed many remarkable national events.
-The various factions of the Covenanting years were wont to stop off as they passed to and fro, as did the Jacobite Army a century later.
-On this latter occasion the army of Bonnie Prince Charlie was encamped at Duddingston for a month prior to the battle of Prestonpans.
+The various factions of the Covenanting years were known to stop off as they passed to and fro, as did the Jacobite Army a century later.
+On this latter occasion, the army of Bonnie Prince Charlie was encamped at Duddingston for a month prior to the battle of Prestonpans.

-The Sheep Heid Inn also possesses an old fashioned bowling alley, built around 1880, which is reputedly the last such alley in Scotland.
+The Sheep Heid Inn has an old fashioned bowling alley, built around 1880, reputedly the last such alley in Scotland.
 The Royal Company of Archers, the City Sheriffs, and the local regiments based at the nearby Piershill Barracks and Duddingston training camps, were all once regulars.
-The last of the old clubs to survive are the Trotters Club, founded in 1882 and who still meet in the alley once a month.
+The last of the old clubs to survive are the Trotters Club, founded in 1882, who still meet in the alley once a month.

+In 2016, Queen Elizabeth II visited the pub after a day at Musselburgh Racecourse.

+As of 2024, the pub is owned by Mitchells & Butlers.